Anonymous1252022/KR_for_GNNs/README.md

 - torch-geometric==1.7.2
 - ogb==1.3.2

-## Steps for the reproduction of the experiments:
+## Steps to reproduce experiments:
 - Create the empty directories inside the `Recoverability` repo according to the following structure:
 ```text
 Recoverability/